arudzinska/so_visitor/README.md

 ## so_visitor

+**NOTE from @arudzinska**: This bot did not work well for me as of autumn'18 (headless mode bugs with Xvfb), therefore I created my own in Python: https://github.com/arudzinska/stackoverflow_golden_bot

 Node.js bot, that allows you to get "Fanatic" badge in StackOverflow.

-Edit by arudzinska: changed mailgun to nodemail, so that you don't need a mailgun account.
+Edit by @arudzinska: changed mailgun to nodemail, so that you don't need a mailgun account.

 ### Requires
 1. Nightmare.js